cch5ng/frontend-nanodegree-arcade-game/README.md

   <li>Crossing into the water</li>
 </ul>

-The game ends when you lose all of your lives.
+The game ends when you lose all of your lives or when your time is up.

 Start the game by opening the following link in your web browser: http://cch5ng.github.io/frontend-nanodegree-arcade-game/